w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## DApp Support and Development

+Ethereum mostly supports a form of smart contract development using Solidity.
+These contracts are immutable, and cannot be changed once published on-chain.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains.
-To offer some perspective, on Ethereum, smart contracts can call each other synchronously in the same shard and asynchronously between shards.
-On Polkadot, smart contracts can call each other synchronously in the same parachain and asynchronously across parachains.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains, usually using the ink! smart contract language.
+On Ethereum, smart contracts can call each other, however are fixed on-chain to the domain of Ethereum.
+On Polkadot, smart contracts can call each other in the same parachain and across parachains.

+On Polkadot, developers have the option of either using smart contracts, calling extrinsics from pallets which modify the chain's state in some particular way, or merely using Polkadot's RPC to directly retrieve and act on chain information.
+DApps on Polkadot are often composed of these multiple components working together to modify, retrieve, and watch state changes live as they happen.

 ## Conclusion

-Ethereum and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} both use a sharded model where shard chains ("shards" in Ethereum and parachains in
+Ethereum and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} both use a sharded model.
+Danksharding plans to utilize a rollup-centric approach by focusing on data availability.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}) are secured by a main chain by linking shard state in the blocks of the main chains.
-Main differences between the two protocols
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} are secured by a main chain, called the "relay chain", which in turn manages and connects its shards ("parachains/parathreads") into a single, homogenous solution.

-are:
+The primary differences between the two protocols are:

-- All shards in Ethereum have the same state transition function, while
+- All shards in Ethereum represent the same state transitions, while
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} lets shards have an abstract state transition function.
 - Governance processes in Ethereum are planned to be off-chain and thus require coordination for a hard fork to enact governance decisions.
 In contrast, in
-  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the decisions are on-chain and enacted autonomously.
+  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the decisions are on-chain and enacted autonomously via forkless upgrades.
 - Validator selection mechanisms differ as
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can provide strong availability and validity guarantees with fewer validators per shard.